zhiyufan/apr4codex/README.md

+# Automated Repair of Programs from Large Language Models

 # Introduction

-This repository contains the data used by the paper "Automated Repair of Code from Language Models".
+This repository contains the data used by the paper "[Automated Repair of Programs from Large Language Models](https://arxiv.org/pdf/2205.10583.pdf)" published in ICSE 2023.
 The repisotory is split into multiple main folders with explanations given below:
 * APR_Patches
 * Defects_Classifications